zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 ================================================================================

 The gexp `console <https://github.com/expanse-org/go-expanse/wiki/JavaScript-Console>`_ offers a command line interface with a javascript runtime.
-It can connect to a local or remote gexp or eth node.
+It can connect to a local or remote gexp or exp node.
 It will load the web3.js library that users can use.
 This allows users to deploy and interact with smart contract from the console using web3.js.
 In fact the examples in the :ref:`Web3.js <using_web3.js>` section can by copied into the console.